kimtth/awesome-azure-openai-llm/README.md

 - [Anthropic Many-shot jailbreaking](https://www.anthropic.com/research/many-shot-jailbreaking): simple long-context attack, Bypassing safety guardrails by bombarding them with unsafe or harmful questions and answers.
 [3 Apr 2024]

 - [FactTune](https://arxiv.org/abs/2311.08401): A procedure that enhances the factuality of LLMs without the need for human feedback.
 The process involves the fine-tuning of a separated LLM using methods such as DPO and RLAIF, guided by preferences generated by [FActScore](https://github.com/shmsw25/FActScore).
 [14 Nov 2023] `FActScore` works by breaking down a generation into a series of atomic facts and then computing the percentage of these atomic facts by a reliable knowledge source.

+- [The Instruction Hierarchy](https://arxiv.org/abs/2404.13208): Training LLMs to Prioritize Privileged Instructions.
+The OpenAI highlights the need for instruction privileges in LLMs to prevent attacks and proposes training models to conditionally follow lower-level instructions based on their alignment with higher-level instructions.
+[19 Apr 2024]

 ### **LLM to Master APIs**